By Michael Horbal – updated on – 09/21/2022

 Most occupations do not require an additional expense.

-The occupation class assigned to your job determines if you will need to pay more for life insurance.
+The occupation class assigned to your job determines if you need to pay more for life insurance.

 Occupations such as police or fire are not typically rated.

-Industries such as commercial fishing, loggers, miners may receive an occupation class rating on the lower end.
+Industries such as commercial fishing, loggers, and miners may receive an occupation class rating on the lower end.